lj-ditrapani/16-bit-computer-specification/cartridge.md

   3             | 192K x 16-bit     | 384 KB         | 6
 ```

-This allows cartridges to get larger has the price of ROM chips fall over the years.
+This allows cartridges to get larger as the price of ROM chips fall over the years.